torchnyu/blog/_posts/2019-11-12-nyu-cas-cs-guide-part-II.md

 The important part is to be utterly shameless about email.
 Send emails to *everybody*.
 I mean I've sent emails to CEOs of billion dollar companies.
-I've sent emails to the creators of Python and of C#/TypeScript.
+I've sent emails to the creators of Python, of C#/TypeScript and of Swift/Clang.
 Send emails asking for jobs.
 Send emails asking for money (for your club, obviously not for yourself).
 And definitely send follow up emails.
 Chances are the person who didn't respond to you just forgot about your email.
 Or the email got buried in their inbox.
 Think about all the emails you forget about in your inbox.
 Unless you've sent two or three follow up emails, you haven't done enough.

 # Conclusion